Local business owners view relaxing mask guidelines with cautious optimism

 Fortuny says he thinks business owners and employees will feel more comfortable over time.

-“We have more than one year in this situation, so to just come back to normality in one month… I don’t think that’s gonna happen.
-But I think in two, three, four months everything is going to be fine,” said Fourtuny.
+“We have more than one year in this situation, so to just come back to normality in one month… I don’t think that’s gonna happen,” he said, “but I think in two, three, four months everything is going to be fine.”

+Gov. Charlie Baker announced Thursday that the current mask order remains in place despite the new CDC guidance; adding that it will be updated in the near future.